Human Ape

 The Pioneer Productions crew filmed at Great Ape Trust in April 2007, where footage included mirror self-recognition exercises.
-It also includes some exciting experiments like the apes counting and identifying the numbers from 1 to 10, not only with accuracy, but also with such speed that would put a human to shame.
+It also includes experiments like the apes counting and identifying the numbers from 1 to 10 with accuracy.
 Whereas the human child is shown to be imitating the steps taken by one researcher to open a box and get a reward, the apes quickly eliminate the redundant steps.
-Such experiments are counter-intuitive and offer great deal of insights into the inner wiring and workings of the human and simian brains.
+Such experiments are counter-intuitive and offer insight into the inner wiring and workings of human and simian brains.

-The film also briefly touches upon the relationship between the modified FOXP2 gene and the human language development.
+The film also touches briefly upon the relationship between the modified FOXP2 gene and the human language development.
 It documents a British family with a mutated FOXP2 gene which severely affects speech of its members.

-Stuart Carter, Managing Director, Pioneer Productions was quoted by the website:

-"We have long had a fascination with our genetic similarities to apes, and this film explores the question of how far these similarities go.
-Pioneer Productions specialises in cutting-edge scientific documentaries and this 2 hour landmark programme provides viewers with a fascinating insight into what really makes us human."

-The website also quotes Sydney Suissa, Executive Vice President of Content, National Geographic Channels International:

-"With their capacity for memory, communication and even problem solving, apes may be more closely related to humans than we previously thought The Human Ape uses unique scientific research and some amazing 4d technology to examine our relationship with apes, enlightening viewers about our primate cousins."

-Al Setka, Great Ape Trust communications director, is also quoted by the site:

-"For decades, the world has been educated and entertained by National Geographic documentaries.
-This film, Human Ape, continues in that tradition and will communicate to viewers the scientific importance of studying ape culture, language, tool use and intelligence."